Generic Name: regorafenib (RE-goe-RAF-e-nib)

-- Lab tests, including liver function, thyroid function, and blood pressure, may be performed while you use Stivarga.
+- Lab tests may be performed while you use Stivarga.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Stivarga may cause harm to the fetus.
 Avoid becoming pregnant while you are taking Stivarga and for 2 months after you stop taking it.
 If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using Stivarga while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Stivarga.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: